abdulrahim2002/thinkersclub/_posts/2024-02-20-how-to-turn-your-old-smartphone-into-a-home-server.md

 applications in the server space[^armserver].

-As someone who enjoys exploring the full potential of devices, I embarked on a journey to discover how I could leverage the phone for programming and development tasks.
+As someone who enjoys exploring the full potential of devices, I embarked on a journey to discover how I could leverage the full potential of smartphones.

 <!--
 So, I had a phone lying around for quite a while, and I was thinking how